Acquisition of Twitter by Elon Musk

-Elon Musk initiated an acquisition of the American social media company Twitter, Inc. on April 14, 2022, and concluded it on October 27, 2022.
+Elon Musk initiated an acquisition of the American social media company Twitter, Inc. (now X Corp.) on April 14, 2022, and concluded it on October 27, 2022.
 Musk had begun buying shares of the company in January 2022, becoming its largest shareholder by April with a 9.1 percent ownership stake.
 Twitter invited Musk to join its board of directors, an offer he initially accepted before declining.
 On April 14, Musk made an unsolicited offer to purchase the company, to which Twitter's board responded with a "poison pill" strategy to resist a hostile takeover before unanimously accepting Musk's buyout offer of $44 billion on April 25.
 Musk stated that he planned to introduce new features to the platform, make its algorithms open-source, combat spambot accounts, and promote free speech, framing the acquisition as the cornerstone of X, an "everything app".

 In July, Musk announced his intention to terminate the agreement, asserting that Twitter had breached their agreement by refusing to crack down on spambot accounts.
 The company filed a lawsuit against Musk in the Delaware Court of Chancery shortly thereafter, with a trial scheduled for the week of October 17.
 Weeks before the trial was set to begin, Musk reversed course, announcing that he would move forward with the acquisition.
-The deal was closed on October 28, with Musk immediately becoming Twitter's new owner and CEO.
+The deal closed on October 28, with Musk immediately becoming Twitter's new owner and CEO.
 Twitter was taken private and merged into a new parent company named X Corp.
 Musk promptly fired several top executives, including previous CEO Parag Agrawal.
 Musk has since proposed several reforms to Twitter and laid off half of the company's workforce.
 Hundreds of employees then resigned from the company after Musk issued an ultimatum demanding they commit to "extremely hardcore" work.
 Linda Yaccarino was appointed CEO of X Corp.
 In July 2023, the Twitter service was rebranded as X.

 Reactions to the buyout were mixed, with praise for Musk's planned reforms and vision for the company, particularly his calls for greater free speech, but criticism over fears of a potential rise in misinformation and disinformation, harassment, and hate speech on the platform.
 Within the United States, conservatives have largely supported the acquisition, while many liberals and former Twitter employees have voiced concerns about Musk's intentions.
 Since becoming owner, Musk has faced backlash for his handling of the company and account suspensions, including the December 2022 suspensions of ten journalists.